maxigiraudo/maxigiraudo/README.md

 <h3 align="center">A passionate Web developer from Argentina</h3>

-<h4> I am a web developer and I love working in Front End but I have knowledge in Full Stack </h4>
+<h4> I am a web developer and I love working in Front End but I have knowledge as a Full Stack Developer </h4>

 - ⚡ I finished the intensive Full Stack Developer bootcamp at Henry
 - ❤️ I love **Web Development**
 - 📫 Contact me **maximilianoezequielgiraudo@gmail.com**

-<h4>Main Programming Languages/Libraries: </h4>

 <h4>Skills and Tools: </h4>